This is the multi-page printable view of this section. Click here to print.

 Components

-Indicator data can be viewed for up to 15 months (455 days).
+Metric data can be retained for up to 15 months (455 days).
+For detailed information about metrics, see Metrics.

-For detailed information related to logs, see Log.
+For detailed information about logs, see Logs.

 Notice